unoplatform/uno/doc/articles/features/status-bar-theme-color.md

         </StackPanel>
     </Grid>
     ```
-3. Add a `VisibleBoundsPadding.PaddingMask` the root `<Grid>` to prevent the content being stuck under status & command bar:
+3. Add a [`VisibleBoundsPadding.PaddingMask`](../features/VisibleBoundsPadding.md) to the root `<Grid>` to prevent the content being partially covered by the status and command bars:
     ```xml
     <Page ...
           xmlns:toolkit="using:Uno.UI.Toolkit"